 If applying online and setting up a myGovID account or applying over the phone, directors will generally need at least one primary and one secondary identity document.

-If applying via a paper application, directors will need copies of one primary and two secondary identity documents, which must be certified.
+If applying via a paper application, directors within Australia will need copies of one primary and two secondary identity documents or two primary and one secondary identity documents, which must be certified.
+Directors applying outside Australia will need certified copies of one primary and one secondary identity document or two primary identity documents.

 Primary identity documents